dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 First, let's talk about when we would not want to use this approach.

-If the realtime thread always consumes new messages in a predictable amount of time, we can preallocate a fixed size buffer to hold onto "in flight" UI messages.
+If the realtime thread always consumes new messages in a predictable amount of time, we can preallocate a certain number of messages and just keep reusing the same blocks of memory.
 When the UI needs to send a message it can grab one of the preallocated messages and use it.
-Some predictable amount of time later, the message can be returned to the pool.
+Some predictable amount of time later, when the realtime thread is done with it, the message can be returned to the pool (by the realtime thread).

 This is also a bad idea if the UI thread generates messages significantly faster than the realtime thread consumes them.
 It might be fine for the realtime thread to lag behind the UI thread (if it eventually catches up), but the GC pointer list is going to get quite large.
 If we do our GC scan frequently, we will be using a lot of cpu time scanning this list.
 If we slow the collector down, the list is going to keep growing, and so will our memory usage.
-In other words, its a sticky situation.
+In other words, it's a sticky situation.
 A modern computer can probably handle this load, but we should avoid generating more load than necessary so that other audio applications running at the same time can use as much time as they need.

 Finally, if the realtime thread needs to send a message to the UI thread, it can't just allocate memory and toss it at the GC thread for cleanup later.